p-doyle/SimpleWeb3py/README.md

 # SimpleWeb3py
 A wrapper around the Web3.py library that simplifies certain actions.
 Built as part of a University of Arkansas Blockchain class project.
-Designed to make it easier to complete some of the class homework assignments using Web3.py instead of Remix and Metamask.
+Designed to make it easier to complete some of the class homework assignments on the Ropsten test network using Web3.py instead of Remix and Metamask.
 Also, re-creates some of the Solidity contracts with Vyper, because Python.

 ## Requirements